C syntax: Calling

 Code can access a function of a library if it is both declared and defined.
 Often a declaration is provided for a library function via a header file that the consuming code uses via the #include directive.
 Alternatively, the consuming code can declare the function in its own file.
 The function definition is associated with the consuming code at link-time.
 The standard library is generally linked by default whereas other libraries require link-time configuration.

 Accessing a user-defined function that is defined in a different file is similar to using a library function.
 The consuming code declares the function either by including a header file or directly in its file.
 Linking to the definition in the other file is handled when the object files are linked.

 Calling a function that is defined in the same file is relatively simple.
 The definition or a declaration of it must be above the call.

 Argument passing

 An argument is passed to a function by value which means that a called function receives a copy of the argument and cannot alter the argument variable.
 For a function to alter the value of a variable, the caller passes the variable's address (a pointer) which simulates what other languages provide as by reference.
 The called function can modify the variable by dereferencing the passed address.

-In the following code, the address of x is passed by specifing &x in the call.
+In the following code, the address of x is passed by specifying &x in the call.
 The called function receives the address as y and accesses x as *y.